hannahro15/Theme-park-reviews-site/README.md

 # Deployment

+To run the project type the following in the terminal to install the following:

+- pip3 install Flask
+- pip3 install Flask-PyMongo

-Please find the steps below to deploy to Heroku.
+## Please find the steps below to deploy to Heroku.

 Install the following in your terminal first in VS Code/Gitpod.
 - pip3 freeze --local > requirements.txt